udacity/cloud-developer/course-02/exercises/udacity-c2-restapi/README.md

 #### Refactor Data Models
 Try adding another column to your tables to save a separate key for your filtered image.
 Remember, you'll have to rename the file before adding it to S3!

-#### (ADVANCED) Refactor Data Models
-Try adding a second OpenCV filter script and add an additional parameter to select which filter to use as a POST parameter